-Does it cost me to shop through a bloggers link?
+Does it cost me to shop through a blogger’s link?

 You’ll pay the same price whether you shop through an affiliate link or not.
 You can also use whatever coupons you have for your purchase.
-The overall price you pay pre-tax will be the amount commissioned to the blogger.

 How much do bloggers make with each sale?

 - The majority of bloggers don’t make a full-time income from affiliate links alone.
 There are many ways to make money blogging and this is just one revenue stream.
 There are of course bloggers who are successful with just affiliate commission alone.

 - I can’t disclose exact amounts due to rS terms of service.
 It can range anywhere from 4-50%.

 - To be honest, there isn’t a straight answer from Reward Style to bloggers in terms of exact commission from sales.
 They only give us a commission range and an estimated commission per item.
 Since we can’t see what items were purchased, there’s really no way for us to backtrack or keep up with our commission.